-Subject to having a basic ‘home’ application or registration (normally a UK or Community registration), it is possible to file a single application with a view to obtaining a single international ‘Madrid’ registration protecting your trade mark in those countries/territories of interest that have signed up to the Madrid Protocol.
-Madrid applications are generally not considered cost-effective unless at least three or four countries are designated.
+Subject to having a basic ‘home’ application or registration (normally a UK registration for UK individuals/companies), it is possible to file a single application with a view to obtaining a single international ‘Madrid’ registration protecting your trade mark in those countries/territories of interest that have signed up to the Madrid Protocol.

 Madrid applications have several advantages, including a single filing fee, a single blanket (10 yearly) renewal fee centralised administration for assignments, mergers and changes of name, (theoretically) quicker registration of trade marks in many countries, and a substantial reduction in the cost of registering and maintaining trade marks in a large number of countries, mainly by eliminating the need to appoint local attorneys (unless the application encounters an objection).

-Furthermore, ‘subsequent designation’ i.e. ‘territorial extension’ is possible any time after registration, effective from the date on which it is recorded in the International Register.
+Furthermore, cost-effective territorial extension is possible any time after registration, effective from the date on which an application to extend protection geographically is recorded in the International Register.

-That said, Madrid applications do have the significant disadvantage of the possibility of ‘central attack’, as will now be explained.
+That said, Madrid applications do have the potential disadvantage of ‘central attack’, as will now be explained.